jschaefer619/Parler_Network_Analysis/README.md

 #### links

 Media links found in the body text of a post.
-Multiple instances are sepearated with a '\n'
+Multiple instances are seperated with a '\n'

 #### domains

 The domain names of the parsed media links.
-Multiple instances are sepearated with a '\n'
+Multiple instances are seperated with a '\n'

 #### hashtags

 The hashtags found in the body text of a post.
-Multiple instances are sepearated with a '\n'
+Multiple instances are seperated with a '\n'

 #### user_mentions

 Mentions of other users within the body text of a post.
 One challenge here is that there is no way to tell if a user is mentioning another parler user or using the "@" symbol to promote an account on another platform, or to reference some other public figure.
 For instance, a user may mention @BarackObama to bring attention to Barack Obama the public figure, but Barack Obama the public figure has no parler account.
-Multiple instances are sepearated with a '\n'
+Multiple instances are seperated with a '\n'

 #### body_text_cleaned

-This the cleaned
+This the body text shared in the post, but with the hashtags or media links removed.

+### Data Conlclusions

+Though there is still a considerable amount of work to be to ensure that this dataset as clean and comprehensive as possible, there is more than enough info available for data entusisasts to utilize!

+## Preliminary Large Scale Analysis

+The principle